 How does Ashburton Primary School know if my child needs extra help?

 Our high quality teaching is differentiated to ensure that all needs of children are met within the class.
 Our teachers and school leaders regularly assess and monitor the children’s learning to gain essential information on abilities, progress and achievements.
-Where a child is not making progress and requires provision that is additional of different from that of their peers, support and intervention will be put in place.
+Where a child is not making progress and requires provision that is 'additional to or different from' that of their peers, support and intervention will be put in place.

 What support can Ashburton Primary school offer to children with SEND?